Statistic University of California-Davis California National

 University of California-Davis Racial Demographics & Ethnicity

-The University of California-Davis racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in University of California-Davis is 38.1% White, 3.5% Black or African American, 43.8% Asian, 0.2% American Indian and 0.2% Native Hawaiian - 19.5% of the population identify as Hispanic or Latino.
+The University of California-Davis racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In University of California-Davis, the racial breakdown reveals 38.1% White, 3.5% Black or African American, 43.8% Asian, 0.2% American Indian and 0.2% Native Hawaiian, with 19.5% of the population identifying as Hispanic or Latino.
 Of all households, 52.7% reported speaking English only, while 11.2% reported speaking Spanish only.
-A total of 30.1% of residents were considered foreign born.
+Moreover, 30.1% of residents were classified as foreign-born.

 University of California-Davis Population Density